Will Corn Grow In Clay Soil: 5 Great Tips!

 Mulching is even more important with clay soil since it lowers the natural compaction and raises natural aeration to promote the activities of microorganisms within the soil layers.
 Overall, organic mulches help build a comfortable environment for the plants’ roots.
 As they break down into organic particles that are absorbed by the soil, mulches can also help improve the soil structure in the long run.

-See also How To Improve Garden Soil Over the Winter?
+See also 5 Simple Techniques To Improve Soil Nutrients

 Will Corn Grow In Clay Soil